 And it’s easy!
 Information gained from a quick phone conversation will enable a good loan officer to provide specific advice about things you may need to do now to be ready to purchase a home in the future.
 They will help you figure out the best game plan and make sure you don’t do something that could actually hurt your credit score.
 For instance, wouldn’t you think paying off debt is the best thing to do? – Not always!
 A lender may suggest that a better solution would be to make sure each revolving balance is below 30% of the high credit limit.

 So how good does your credit need to be?
-Generally speaking, at least a 620 score, and the debt to income ratio should be somewhere between 41% and 49% depending on the client.
+Generally speaking, at least a 620 score, and the debt to income ratio (how much you are obligated to pay each month versus how much you earn) should be somewhere between 41% and 49% depending on the client.

 Even though you may still be a couple of years out, it’s never too early to get a lender involved, so you’re ready when the time is right.
 Then the loan pre-approval process will be a piece of cake!